axodotdev/cargo-dist/book/src/concepts.md

 <!-- toc -->

-Here's the section where I use a bunch of words Capitalized Words to indicate they are a Special Concept in cargo-dist as I try to explain how it works.
-These are the "advanced" docs of cargo-dist, for the "beginner" docs see [the guide][guide] for the "beginner" docs.
+Here's the section where I use a bunch of Capitalized Words to indicate they are a Special Concept in cargo-dist as I try to explain how it works.
+These are the "advanced" docs of cargo-dist; see [the guide][guide] for the "beginner" docs.

 An invocation of cargo-dist has 4 major inputs: